Road Safety Manual

 Figure 8.16 - Deficiencies in traffic control devices example: Second set of directional signs (Source: John Campbell, Washington, USA)

 The final set of signs (Figure 8.18) are inconsistent with the previous messages.
-Additonal processing time is required to decipher messages.
-Visiblity is challenging becuase of the rise in vertical grade in comibination with horizontal curvature and the road splitting to the right and left.
-All of which require additonal steering input and processing time.
+Additional processing time is required to decipher messages.
+Visibility is challenging because of the rise in vertical grade in combination with horizontal curvature and the road splitting to the right and left.
+All of which require additional steering input and processing time.
 The set up to the curve may be problematic because of confusion.
 The complexity may lead to sudden braking and steering due to late actions being taken.

 Figure 8.17 - Deficiency in traffic control devices example: Third set of directional signs (Source: John Campbell, Washington, USA)